 While imaging and blood tests may indicate that a woman has ovarian cancer, surgery enables doctors to make a conclusive diagnosis.
 Any tumor or tissue removed is immediately evaluated for signs of cancer.
-This allows NYU Langone doctors to determine how far the cancer has spread, how much more tissue needs to be removed during the same surgery, and what other therapies might be needed after the procedure.
+This allows Perlmutter Cancer Center doctors to determine how far the cancer has spread, how much more tissue needs to be removed during the same surgery, and what other therapies might be needed after the procedure.

-Because most ovarian cancer has already spread beyond the ovaries or fallopian tubes when it is found, surgery is usually open, or performed through a several inch-long incision in the abdomen.
+Because most ovarian cancers have already spread beyond the ovaries or fallopian tubes when it is found, surgery is usually open, or performed through a long incision in the abdomen.
 This allows doctors to examine the abdominal and pelvic areas thoroughly.
 The procedure requires general anesthesia.

-Our gynecologic oncologists focus on aggressive surgery, meaning they remove as much of the cancerous tissue as possible in a process called debulking.
-Surgery can involve the removal of the ovaries, fallopian tubes, uterus, cervix, omentum—a layer of fatty tissue that covers the abdomen—nearby lymph nodes, and other tissue from the abdominal and pelvic areas.
+Our gynecologic oncologists focus on aggressive surgery, meaning they plan to remove all of the cancerous tissue in a process called debulking or cytoreduction.
+Surgery can involve the removal of the ovaries, fallopian tubes, uterus, cervix, omentum—a layer of fatty tissue that covers the abdomen—nearby lymph nodes, and other tissues from the abdominal and pelvic areas.

 This surgery can be complex.
 For this reason, our gynecological oncologists work closely with critical care physicians, cardiologists, and other specialists at NYU Langone, who ensure that surgery is as safe as possible.
 They closely monitor your overall health after the procedure.